Master of Public Affairs Dual Degree Programs - Community and Regional Planning and Public Affairs

 Students in the Dual Degree Program may, at any time, request a change of major from the Dual Degree Program to either the M.P.Aff. or the M.S.C.R.P. program.
 Students who exercise this option may not reenter the Dual Degree Program.

-The LBJ School Faculty Coordinator for the Public Affairs/Community and Regional Planning dual degree program is Professor Peter Ward.
+The LBJ School Faculty Coordinator for the Public Affairs/Community and Regional Planning dual degree program is Professor Robert Wilson.